wslyvh/useWeb3/content/videos/dune-analytics-tutorial-series.md

 date: 2021-07-19
 ---

-This tutorial series will guide you through Dune Analytics, it's tech stack, use-cases and how you can use Dune Analytics.
+This tutorial series will guide you through Dune Analytics, its tech stack, use cases and how you can use Dune Analytics.

 Contents
 - What is Dune?
-- Usecases of Dune
+- Use cases of Dune
 - How does Dune work?
 - Dune Tech
 - Database structure